osama11gamal/Egyptian-Traffic-jam-ETJ-/README.md

 # 🚦 Egyptian Traffic Jam (ETJ)

-A data analysis project focused on traffic congestion in Egypt.
+A data analysis project developed as part of the **Digital Egypt Pioneers Initiative (DEPI)**, focused on traffic congestion in Egypt.

 ## Project Idea